 This long-term focus means a mutual insurance company usually takes a more conservative approach to investing their funds.

 These mutuals differ from stock companies in that they don’t have the ability to raise funds by issuing stock in times of crisis.
 Thus, their investments need to be able to withstand market booms and busts, which requires a more slow and steady approach.

 Stock insurance firms must report on their performance every quarter to their investors, which means their management needs to focus on shorter term performance to a greater degree than mutual life insurers.

-As stock life insurance companies management’s stock options typically vest, or come due, at different time periods, they are incentivized to maximize the company’s performance on what is often a shorter time horizon than that of policyholders, presenting a potential conflict of interest not found with mutual life insurance providers.
+As stock life insurance companies management’s stock options typically vest, or come due, at different time periods, they are incentivized to maximize the company’s performance on what is often a shorter time horizon than that of policyholders, presenting a potential conflict of interest not found with mutual insurers.

-Given the difference in ownership structure between mutual vs stock companies, it should come as no surprise that studies have found that mutual life insurers typically are more frugal than stock life insurers at running their businesses.
-This extends to the issue of management compensation, which is usually higher for stock insurance company executives than for their opposite numbers at mutual life firms.
+Given the difference in ownership structure between mutual vs stock companies, it should come as no surprise that studies have found that mutual insurers typically are more frugal than stock life insurers at running their businesses.
+This extends to the issue of management compensation, which is usually higher for stock insurers executives than for their opposite numbers at mutual insurers.